albertonellifun/tetris-next/README.md

 # Tetris Next
-Tetris game in HTML CSS and JavaScript Legacy
+Tetris game in HTML CSS and JavaScript Legacy - also available in "Wood Edition" ;)

 ## Licenza